American Journal of Physics, Vol. 72, No. 4, pp. 510–513, April 2004

 We employ the approximations of Sec.
 II to derive Lagrange's equations for the special case introduced there.
 As shown in Fig. 2, we fix events 1 and 3 and vary the x coordinate of the intermediate event to minimize the action between the outer two events.

-For simplicity, but without loss of generality, we choose the time increment Deltat to be the same for each segment, which also equals the time between the midpoints of the two segments.
+Figure 2.
+For simplicity, but without loss of generality, we choose the time increment t to be the same for each segment, which also equals the time between the midpoints of the two segments.
 The average positions and velocities along segments A and B are

 The expressions in Eq.
 (4) are all functions of the single variable x.
 For later use we take the derivatives of Eq.
 (4) with respect to x: